jaspertan18/map-navigation-app_coursera/README.md

 2. Implemented different kind of search algorithms including Breadth-First-Search, Dijkstra and A* Search.

 ## Snapshots ##
-1. Red node markers indicates that specific node was visited during algorithm run time.
+1. Red node markers indicates that the specific node was visited during algorithm run time.
 2. It can be clearly seen that A* Search algorithm performs better than Breadth-First-Search algorithm.

 ### Breadth-First-Search ###